blue-yonder/tsfresh/docs/text/data_formats.rst

 For example, the time stamps of the different time series do not have to align.

 It does not contain different columns for the different types of time series but only one value column and a kind column.
-The example from above would look like this:
+Following with our previous example, the dataframe would look like this:

 +----+------+------+----------+
 | id | time | kind | value    |